20% off on your next Trip. Hurry up and book a tour before the time is up! T&C Applied. Book your Tour

 Beyond the main destinations, Vietnam has many other famous attractions.
 These famous Vietnam tourist places combine beautiful nature, important history, and rich culture.

-It is located in central Vietnam.
-Phong Nha-Ke Bang National Park is famous for the spectacular caves in the world.
-This UNESCO World Heritage site is home to Son Doong.
-Son Doong is the world’s largest cave, along with many other amazing cave systems.
+Located in central Vietnam, Phong Nha-Ke Bang National Park is famous for having some of the most spectacular caves in the world.
+This UNESCO World Heritage site is home to Son Doong, the world’s largest cave, along with many other amazing cave systems.

 Phong Nha Ke Bang National Park cave in Vietnam

-Visitors can explore these underground wonders by boat.
-They also have options walking tours, or adventure caving expeditions.
-The park also protects one of Vietnam’s largest areas of primitive forest.
-It is home to rare plants and animals.
+Visitors can explore these underground wonders by boat, walking tours, or adventure caving expeditions.
+The park also protects one of Vietnam’s largest areas of primitive forest, home to rare plants and animals.

 Unicorn Island , Mekong delta , Vietnam